 Who can apply?

-Former Victoria Police members, who resign or retire voluntarily and are of good character and reputation and have the capabilities to perform the role of police officer.
+Former Victoria Police members, who resign and are of good character and reputation and have the capabilities to perform the role of police officer.

 Current members who resign voluntarily and are of good character and reputation may apply up to 3 months before and up six months after departing. read more .

 What qualifies me for registration?